Uterine Fibroid Embolization (UFE)

 A very small skin incision is made at the site.

 Using x-ray guidance, a catheter is inserted into your femoral artery, which is located in the groin area.
 A contrast material provides a roadmap for the catheter as it is maneuvered into your uterine arteries.
 The embolic agent is released into both the right and left uterine arteries by repositioning the same catheter that was originally inserted.
 Only one small skin puncture is required for the entire procedure.
+See the Catheter Embolization page for more information.

 At the end of the procedure, the catheter will be removed and pressure will be applied to stop any bleeding.
 The opening in the skin is then covered with a dressing.
 No sutures are needed.